It’s nearing midnight, and the full moon is bathing North America’s tallest waterfall in its milky glow.

-The 150th anniversary celebration has been met with skepticism from some Native Americans, who can’t forget how their ancestors were treated by white soldiers and settlers in the 1800s.
+The 150th anniversary celebration was met with skepticism from some Native Americans, who can’t forget how their ancestors were treated by white soldiers and settlers in the 1800s.

 Helen Hogan Coats, a southern Sierra Miwok,, was born in Yosemite in 1927.
 She worked in the hotel laundry washing sheets and as a babysitter for the children of Ansel Adams, the famed Yosemite photographer.
 Her grandmother, Lucy Telles, was an influential Native American basket weaver famous for her intricate, multicolored designs.

 “I live right here on the highway that goes to Yosemite,” she says, sitting in her house perched on a hilltop in Midpines, near the entrance to the park.
 “So I see these buses go and go.
 I tell my husband, There they go again.
 They’re trompling down my ground again, they’re just trompling her down.’
 I said, ‘Why don’t they give her a rest?’
 They’re making it into a Disneyland.
 That’s the way I look at it.
 Mother earth is just trodded down too much.”